k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/docs/PORTING_NOTES.md

   runtime before importing" step (Colab caches already-loaded numpy/scipy in memory across a pip-level swap).
 Not yet re-verified end to end after this fix -- see "Open items" #5.
+- ~~Even a clean install left `_center` ImportError from numpy/scipy~~ --
+  a second real bug: the numpy<->scipy churn from the fix above left genuinely corrupted compiled files on disk (mixed-version artifacts pip doesn't always fully clean up), which a runtime restart alone can't fix since restart only clears in-memory state, not broken files on disk.
+  Fixed with a proper repair cell in the notebook: uninstall numpy/scipy first (not just `--force-reinstall`, which can still reuse the same bad cached wheel), then reinstall with `--no-cache-dir` to force a genuinely fresh download.
+- ~~`%cd` from Step 0 silently lost after every runtime restart~~ -- third real bug from the same first run: Colab resets cwd to `/content` on restart, breaking every relative path in Steps 2-5 (root cause of why Step 5's Streamlit app wasn't opening -- `streamlit run app.py` was running from the wrong directory and never actually starting a server).
+  Fixed by persisting the resolved path with `%store` in Step 0 and adding a "restore working directory" cell to run after every restart.
+Also folded in the real GitHub URL for this repo now that it's been pushed:
+  `k1151msarandega/SimQuantum-AMD-Developer-Hackathon`.
+- ~~Blank page + `Failed to fetch dynamically imported module` for chart widgets on first load~~ -- fourth real bug, and the good news attached to it: it surfaced only AFTER the pipeline itself had already run correctly end to end (`app.py` printed real `tier_counts`), so this was purely a frontend-loading issue, not a pipeline bug.
+Root cause:
+  `notebooks/00_launch_app.ipynb`'s Step 5 used a fixed `sleep 3` before
+  starting the `localtunnel` tunnel, which wasn't reliably long enough for Streamlit to finish starting -- the tunnel began routing traffic before the server could serve its heavier widget JS bundles (Vega-Lite chart, Plotly chart), while lighter widgets (selectboxes) eventually loaded after manual refreshes.
+Fixed by polling `localhost:8501` until it actually responds before starting the tunnel, instead of guessing a fixed delay.